A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 subject to the Dirichlet boundary condition:

 The bottom topography is given by \eref{zz}.
-We compute the solutions using $100$ uniform cells at five different times: $t=0.2$, $0.5$, $1$, $2$, and $6$.
+We compute the solutions using $200$ uniform cells at five different times: $t=0.2$, $0.5$, $1$, $2$, and $6$.
 The numerical solutions ($h+Z$, $q$, and $E$) of these time snapshots are plotted in Figure \ref{fig7}.
-As one can clearly observe that the water flow runs through the bottom hump and by $t=6$ it reaches the same discrete steady state as in Examples 3, case (a) as expected.
-The initial data contains dry area $(h=0)$ and the obtained results are stable and thus show that the proposed NEW scheme possesses the positivity-preserving property.
+As one can clearly observe that, \bla{with time's progression, the water gradually flows through the bottom hump.
+At $t=6$, it reaches the same steady state as in case (a) of Example 3, where both the discharge $q$ and the energy $E$ tend to be constants}.
+The initial data contains dry area $(h=0)$ and the obtained results are stable and thus show that the proposed \bla{WB AF} scheme possesses the positivity-preserving property.